 There are three types of chariots carved in detail and on display.

-Not much has been written about the Varaha Temple in the Khajuraho group of monuments.
+When you hear the word Khajuraho, images of erotic carvings come to the mind.
+Not much has been written about the Varaha Temple in the Western group of Khajuraho monuments.

 Varaha is said to be the third avatar or incarnation of Lord Vishnu.
 According to Hindu mythology, the demon Hiranyaksha stole the earth, personified as Goddess Bhudevi and hid her in primordial waters.
 Lord Vishnu took the form of a giant boar and dove into the waters to kill the demon and rescue the earth, Bhudevi.
 He is said to have brought the earth out of the waters balanced on his tusk and restored her to her rightful place in the universe.